grafana/grafana/docs/sources/administration/team-management/administering-grafana-teams.md

 ## Secure Grafana Teams

-The most important thing to consider for securing Teams is to only grant team admin rights to the users you trust to administer the Team.
+The most important thing to consider for securing Teams is to only grant team administrator rights to the users you trust to administer the Team.